Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Introduction

-CoPaLink addresses both steps in EL, i.e., NER and entity disambiguation in a pipeline approach.
-In the NER step, we introduce two novel corpora specifically focused on Bioinformatics tools, building upon the BioToFlow corpus \citep{sebe_ida_2025}.
-Existing resources for software mention detection, such as Softcite \citep{du_softcite_2021}, primarily target generic biomedical software and do not explicitly model workflow-level Bioinformatics tools.
+CoPaLink addresses two steps: NER and entity disambiguation in a pipeline approach.
+In the NER step, we introduce two novel corpora specifically focused on bioinformatics tools, building upon the BioToFlow corpus \citep{sebe_ida_2025}.
+Existing resources for software mention detection, such as Softcite \citep{du_softcite_2021}, primarily target generic biomedical software and do not explicitly model workflow-level bioinformatics tools.
 Prior methodological approaches range from rule-based systems \citep{duck_bionerds_2013} to supervised models \citep{wei_software_names} and workflow reconstruction frameworks \citep{halioui_bio_extract,BioWorkflow}.
-However, these efforts either focus on generic software mentions or aim to reconstruct full workflow, rather than enabling structured alignment between the tools mentioned in articles and the corresponding tools used in the executable code.
-In contrast, CoPaLink targets domain-specific Bioinformatics tools in publications and combines supervised NER with unsupervised entity disambiguation guided by Bioinformatics KBs to support systematic linking between scientific literature and software repositories.
+However, these efforts focus on generic software mentions or on full workflow reconstruction, rather than on structured alignment between the tools cited in articles and those used in executable code.
+In contrast, CoPaLink targets domain-specific bioinformatics tools and combines supervised NER with entity disambiguation based on word embedding similarity to systematically link literature and software repositories.

-CoPaLink has been evaluated on a gold standard of 190 tools appearing in 15 Nextflow workflows.
-Accuracy ranges from 53 to 80, with an average of 66, indicating its ability to reconcile tool mentions across papers and executable code.
+CoPaLink has been evaluated against a gold standard of 490 tools across 39 Nextflow workflows.
+Accuracy ranges from 56 to 84, with an average of 66, indicating its ability to reconcile tool mentions across papers and executable code.